Home: We dream about it, cry about it, even write songs about it.

 She’s going to need activities that she does like to do.

-Ask the staff to see their monthly calendar of scheduled events.
+Ask the staff to show you their monthly calendar of scheduled events.
 (By law in Wisconsin, CBRFs are supposed to have that posted.)
 Is it just bingo 24/7?

 Do they have a variety of doings that she can do?
 Do they have outings she’d be interested in?
 Do they encourage community involvement?
 People volunteering in and residents volunteering out?